basho/basho_docs/content/riak/cs/2.1.1/cookbooks/configuration/transmit.md

 [Transmit](https://www.panic.com/transmit/) is an S3-compatible client with a graphical user interface for Mac OS X. The following guide describes configuration of Transmit for use with Riak CS.

+{{% note title="Note" %}}
-<div class="info"><div class="title">Note</div>S3 support was added in Transmit version 4.4, so ensure that you're following along with a version that supports S3 before continuing.</div>
+S3 support was added in Transmit version 4.4, so ensure that you're following along with a version that supports S3 before continuing.
+{{% /note %}}

 ## Define a Connection